Agentic-Insights/codebase-context-spec/README.md

 2. Ask the AI to analyze your project's context files based on these guidelines.
 3. The AI will be able to provide more accurate and context-aware responses by following the instructions in the prompt.

-[A UI element graphic would be inserted here, demonstrating how the Codebase Context Specification could be integrated into development environments]

 Note that while this approach allows for immediate use of the specification, some features like .contextignore should eventually be applied by tooling for more robust implementation.

 ## Tooling Recommendations